There was no such thing as Palestinians

 "There was no such thing as Palestinians" is part of a widely repeated statement by Golda Meir, the then Israeli prime minister, in her second month in office, made in an interview with Frank Giles, then deputy editor of The Sunday Times on June 15, 1969, to mark the second anniversary of the Six-Day War.

-It is considered to be the most famous example of Israeli denial of a distinct Palestinian identity.
+Dov Waxman considers Meir's statement the most famous expression by Israelis of the denial of a Palestinian identity separate and distinct from Arabs.
 The quote has been frequently used to illustrate Israel's denial of Palestinian history, and is considered to sum up the Palestinians' sense of victimization by Israel.
 It is considered to be a successor to the early Christian Zionist phrase "A land without a people for a people without a land".

 Edward Said, a Palestinian American professor and activist, asserted that it was Meir's "most celebrated remark".
 Al Jazeera journalist Alasdair Soussi wrote that "Meir's jingoistic comments concerning Palestinians remain one of her defining – and most damning – legacies."

+Background

+The interview was published two years after the Six-Day War, during which Israel captured the West Bank, including East Jerusalem, the Gaza Strip, the Sinai Peninsula, and the Golan Heights.
+Giles's question concerned the emergence of Palestinian armed groups, referred to in the interview as the fedayeen, as a new factor in the Arab–Israeli conflict.